mattpolicastro/The-Smart-phone--Self/Chapter One/Chapter One - Outline.md

 - technology as liberation
 - - Vladimir Vernadsky and Teilhard de Chardin developing the notion of a noosphere, a crude notion of an internet
 - - Steven Johnson, *Future Perfect: The Case for Progress in a Networked Age*

+# Outline
+## Americanism, Taylorism, and Fordism
+- transformation of the productive process